Note: More recent information about the Canadian ELD deadline can be found in this PrePass Blog entry from Nov. 18, 2021.

 Transport Canada, the country’s equivalent of the U.S. Transportation Department, set a start date of June 12, 2021 to replace paper logs with ELDs two years ago.
 The move by Transport Canada followed the required adoption of ELDs in the U.S. in 2017.
 These concerns north of the border center on differences in U.S. and Canadian ELD regulations and hours of service (HOS) rules.

 The chief worry is Canada requires all ELDs to be certified by an accredited independent body as meeting the Canadian standards.
 In contrast, the U.S. allows self-certification by the ELD manufacturers.
 A glance at the Transport Canada webpage on ELDs shows, as of mid-May, no ELDs are certified for use and there is only one accredited certifying body, FPInnovations of Pointe Clare, Quebec.
+However, in late July, the first ELD was approved for use in Canada.

 How many ELDs are undergoing evaluation?
 FPInnovations says it only shares such information with Transport Canada.
 But the organization did reveal that the certification process takes four to six weeks.